Shree Ganeshay Namah

 3)I would rather act than dance.

-4)They would rather go for picnic than stay in home.
+4)They would rather go for a picnic than stay at the home.

-5)He would rather drive than go on feet.
+5)He would rather drive than go on foot.

-Would is used for future in the past—-
+use of Would for future in the past

 Eg. 1)Yesterday I thought it would rain in the evening.